Astris Law S IconAstris Law

 Summary

-If you have been sent this article, it is probably because you asked a lawyer to simply review or clean up a document that an AI generated for you.
-This letter explains, plainly and publicly, why that request is more complicated than it sounds.
+If you have been sent this article, it is probably because you asked a lawyer to review or clean up a document that an AI generated for you.
+The Queensland Law Society now provides a standard template letter that law practices can give to clients warning them about the risks of using AI in connection with legal matters.
+That letter is measured, thorough and diplomatic.
+This one is not.
+This letter says the same things, just more directly.

 Key Takeaways